Keep your home network secure with Avast Omni

 Social media is everywhere, with new apps launching all the time.
 It can be overwhelming, particularly if you’re trying to protect your children online and wondering if Snapchat is safe for kids.
-In this article, you’ll learn about the app’s most commonly used features, the potential Snapchat dangers of using those features, and tips for keeping your children safe when using Snapchat.
+In this article, you’ll learn about the app’s most commonly used features, the potential Snapchat dangers of using those features, and tips for keeping your children safe when using Snapchat, including using an all-encompassing cybersecurity app.

 This article contains: